Solving Convex Smooth Function Constrained Optimization Is Almost As Easy As Unconstrained Optimization: The ACGD-S method

+Thus to recover an $(\ep; \ep/c)$-optimal solution, we need at most $N_\ep$ gradient-oracle evaluations and $C_\ep$ matrix-vector multiplications, where

-\end{theorem} \begin{corollary} Under the setting of Theorem \ref{thm:ANLA-S-non}, if $\Delta = \tfrac{\rlamr[c]}{\norm{\xt[0] - \xstar} \Llamr[c]}$, the total numbers of operations required by the ACGD-S method to find an $(\ep; \ep/c)$-optimal solution are bounded by: \begin{itemize} \item $N_\ep = \ceil{\sqrt{\tfrac{3 \Llamr[c]}{\ep}}\norm{\xt[0] - \xstar}}$ FO-oracle evaluations. \item $C_\ep = \bigO\{(\sqrt{\tfrac{\Llamr[c]}{\ep}}\norm{\xt[0] - \xstar} + \tfrac{ \rlamr[c] \Mbar\norm{\xt[0] - \xstar}}{\ep})\}$ matrix-vector multiplications. \end{itemize} \end{corollary} \vgap
+\end{theorem} \begin{corollary} Under the setting of Theorem \ref{thm:ANLA-S-non}, if $R = \tfrac{\rlamr[c]}{\norm{\xt[0] - \xstar}}$, the total numbers of operations required by the ACGD-S method to find an $(\ep; \ep/c)$-optimal solution are bounded by: \begin{itemize} \item $N_\ep = \bigO(\sqrt{\tfrac{ \Llamr[c]}{\ep}}\norm{\xt[0] - \xstar})$ FO-oracle evaluations. \item $C_\ep = \bigO(\sqrt{\tfrac{\Llamr[c]}{\ep}}\norm{\xt[0] - \xstar} + \tfrac{ \rlamr[c] \Mbar\norm{\xt[0] - \xstar}}{\ep})$ matrix-vector multiplications. \end{itemize} \end{corollary} } \vgap

 Three remarks are in order regarding the above results.
 First, the oracle complexity of the ACGD-S method matches that of the ACGD method, while its computation complexity, measured by the number of matrix-vector multiplications, matches the lower bound for solving a single linearly constrained problem \cite{ouyang2021lower}.
 Second, the stepsize choices in \eqref{stp:S-non-outer} and \eqref{stp:S-non-inner} only require an upper bound to $\Llamr[c]$.
-The misspecification of $\norm{\xt[0] - \xstar}$, $d(\Lamr[c])$ or $\Delta$ would still lead to an $\bigO(1/\sqrt{\ep})$ oracle complexity and an $\bigO(1/\ep)$ computation complexity.
+Here the ratio parameter $R$ (chosen as $ \frac{\rlamr[c]}{\norm{\xt[0]-\xstar}}$ in Corollary \ref{cor:S-non}) is used to trade-off the cost associated with the primal and dual diameter, as is common in primal-dual type algorithms.
+An optimal choice of it would lead to the optimal constant dependence, however a misspecified one would still lead to an $\bigO(1/\sqrt{\ep})$ oracle complexity and an $\bigO(1/\ep)$ computation complexity.
 Third, the iteration limit function $\St$ in \eqref{stp:S-non-outer} adapts to the varying difficulty of the saddle point sub-problem \eqref{eq:slide-saddle} from different phases.
-Specifically, $\St$ scales in proportion both to $\norm{\nut}$, which characterizes the hardness of the saddle point sub-problem in \eqref{eq:slide-saddle}, and to $t$, which captures the degree of accuracy required by the outer loop. \vgap \begin{theorem} Consider a strongly convex problem of form \eqref{eq:prob} with $\alpha >0$.
-Let the aggregate smoothness constant $\Llamr[r]$ and the reference multiplier set $\Lamr[r]$ be defined in \eqref{eq:agg-L} and \eqref{eq:ref_lambs} respectively, and let $\kar:=\Llamr/\alpha$ be the condition number.
-Suppose Algorithm \ref{alg:ANLA-S} is performed with the following stepsizes.
+Specifically, $\St$ scales in proportion both to $\norm{\nut}$, which characterizes the hardness of the saddle point sub-problem in \eqref{eq:slide-saddle}, and to $t$, which captures the degree of accuracy required by the outer loop. \vgap { \begin{theorem} Consider a strongly convex problem of form \eqref{eq:prob} with $\alpha >0$.
+Let the aggregate smoothness constant $\Llamr[c]$ and the reference multiplier set $\Lamr[c]$ be defined in \eqref{eq:agg-L} and \eqref{eq:ref_lambs} respectively, and let $\kar[c]:=\Llamr[c]/\alpha$ be the condition number.
+Suppose Algorithm \ref{alg:ANLA-S} is run with the following stepsizes.
 The outer-loop stepsizes are